William Maclagan: Family

 Maclagan was twice married.
 His first wife was Sarah Kate Clapham (1836–1864), whom he married in 1860 at the age of 34.
 By her he had two sons, Cyril and Walter.

-He was married secondly on 12 November 1878 to the Honourable Augusta Anne Barrington (1836–1915), a daughter of the daughter of the William Barrington, 6th Viscount Barrington.
+He was married secondly on 12 November 1878 to the Honourable Augusta Anne Barrington (1836–1915), daughter of William Barrington, 6th Viscount Barrington.
 (Augusta Maclagan had money settled upon her when she married Maclagan, then Bishop of Lichfield, in 1878; for the sources of this money and how it was invested, see this paper.
 About half her money was settled upon her son Eric when he married in 1913.
 Thus, the Archbishop's wife, son and daughter-in-law all had independent means, necessary to preserve their social status.).
 By his second wife, he had a son Eric (1879–1951), and a daughter Theodora "Dora" Maclagan (1881–1976).

 His eldest son Cyril died childless.
 His second son, Walter Dalrymple Maclagan (1862–1929), had a son William Dalrymple Maclagan, schoolmaster, and a daughter, Evelyn Maclagan, physician, both of whom apparently died unmarried.
 His third and youngest son, Eric Maclagan (1879–1951) married in 1913 and left two sons, Michael Maclagan (1914–2003), herald and historian; and Gerald Maclagan (d.
 1942, killed in action), who had been working in Rhodesian Railways.
 His posterity is represented by the three surviving children of Michael Maclagan.

 Maclagan was the younger brother of Professor Sir Douglas Maclagan, MD, otherwise known as Andrew Douglas Maclagan (1812–1900) and Sir Douglas, also educated at the Royal High School in Edinburgh, was a fellow of the Royal College of Surgeons of Edinburgh, 1833 and was knighted in 1886.
 He was a correspondent of Charles Darwin.
 Another brother was General Sir Robert Maclagan FRSE KCMG R.E.
 (1820–1893).
 The artist Philip Douglas Maclagan (1901–1972) is descended from an older brother.